 Perfect Dhal RecipeTwo

 You don’t need to use two different types of lentils.
-This perfect dhal recipe will work well with red lentils alone if you wished, but I really love the nutty texture that chana dal provides.
+This perfect dhal recipe will work well with red lentils alone if you wish, but I really love the nutty texture that chana dal provides.
 Simply delicious!

 A very experienced cook also once told me to store cumin seeds in the fridge, keeps it fresh for slightly longer.